mikarinneoracle/weblogic-atp-terraform-demo/README.md

 <i><b>prereq: oci cli must be working in oci cloud shell</b></i>

-### Demo - deploying WebLogic from OCI Marketplace UCM image with ATP using oci cli and Terraform in OCI cloud shell including maven build from source
+### Demo - deploying WebLogic from OCI Marketplace UCM image with ATP using oci cli and Terraform in OCI cloud shell including maven build from source.
+ATP will run in private subnet and WLS in a public one.
 <p>
 Open oci cloud shell